PICO-8: Hardware

-As a fantasy console, PICO-8 doesn't have an official hardware that it is based on and all of its limitations are purely emulated.
+As a fantasy console, PICO-8 does not have an official hardware that it is based on and all of its limitations are purely emulated.
 Homebrew computer and hardware hobbyists in general have made attempts to fit PICO-8 in low-end devices.
 PICO-8 has an official image for Raspberry Pi and CHIP (shipped pre-installed in Pocket CHIP), and the PICO-8 community managed to directly run the official software or the games via PICO-8 emulators available in RetroArch on other single board computers.

 While it is not possible to run PICO-8 itself on devices that are not at least i386/amd64 or ARM-64 due to several libraries, people have managed to emulate PICO-8 games on various low-cost handheld consoles via open source emulators such as Fake-08 and tac08.
 The emulators function even on devices based on 32-bit microcontrollers (most notably ESP32).
+In 2025, Infinity, a PICO-8 emulator, was released on the Google Play Store, followed in February 2026 by PicPic on the App Store.